-Massimo Sterpi is partner, co-chair of the IP department and head of art law at Gianni Origoni Grippo Cappelli & Partners, one of the leading Italian firms, with over 450 lawyers.
+Massimo Sterpi is partner, co-chair of the IP department and head of art law at Gianni & Origoni, one of the leading Italian firms, with over 450 lawyers.

 He has substantial experience in both transactions and litigations, including many cases before the Italian Court of Cassation and the European Court of Justice.